 The number of answers is undetermined.
-In practice, there exists a class of multi-answer problems in which the answer consists of multiple entities or attributes.
+In practice, there exists a class of multianswer problems in which the answer consists of multiple entities or attributes.
 For example, in temporal question answering, there are usually more than one candidate answer to be accepted within a given time interval.
 However, the traditional Top-k list only shows the ranking of answer scores and cannot limit the specific number of answers to the question, so the user has to determine the number of answers by guessing.
-As shown in Figure 1, the question "who held the position of secretary of state when Andrew Jackson was president?" has three accurate answers, "Martin Van Buren, Edward Livingston, and Louis McLane."
+As shown in Fig. 1, the question "who held the position of secretary of state when Andrew Jackson was president?" has three accurate answers, "Martin Van Buren, Edward Livingston, and Louis McLane."
 In the traditional answer representation mode, users can only get a few answers with high scores according to the Top-K list, but they cannot be sure about the specific number of answers that meet the semantic conditions.

 Answers with higher scores are not necessarily correct.
 There is a special case where a specific number of answers to a question has been given, but there are still wrong answers among the candidates.
 Therefore, in general cases, there are still false positives for answers with high scores.
-In the list of Top-5 answers in Figure 1, only the first two are standard answers, the answer with the third high score is wrong, and the third accurate answer is not obtained by reasoning, so there are still errors in the answer combination screened by the user's intuition.
+In the list of the top five answers in Fig. 1, only the first two are standard answers, the answer with the third high score is wrong, and the third accurate answer is not obtained by reasoning, so there are still errors in the answer combination screened by the user's intuition.

 Time constraints are not fully considered in multi-answer temporal problems.
-The WikiData data excerpt for the question in Figure 1 shows that Andrew Jackson was president of the United States for a period of time [18290304-18370304], and three secretaries of state met this time constraint.
+The WikiData data excerpt for the question in Fig. 1 shows that Andrew Jackson was president of the United States for a period of time (1829-03-04, 1837-03-04), and three secretaries of state met this time constraint.
 Other candidates for secretary of state should be eliminated because they do not meet the time constraint.
-Most KGQA models however ignore the important role of timing constraints when dealing with multi-answer questions, leading to incorrect results.
+Most knowledge graph-based question answering (KGQA) models however ignore the important role of timing constraints when dealing with multi-answer questions, leading to incorrect results.
 The key to answering such multi-answer temporal questions is to determine the candidates that satisfy the time constraint interval of the answer.
 A time fact can be considered as a correct answer only if it conforms to the temporal logic of the problem, that is, the temporal constraint represented by a given explicit or implicit fact needs to be satisfied.